codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-4.md

 1. The `PRODUCT_NAME` and `ORIGINAL_FILE_NAME` properties were deleted from `version_defines.h`.
 1. Logs of the comments translator were optimized.
 1. Translation of fields in code examples from comments was improved.
-1. The performance of converting of the decimal type to integral types was improved.
+1. The performance of converting of the `Decimal` type to integral types was improved.
 1. The missing `GC.Collect` and `GC.get_MaxGeneration` methods were added.
 1. The support of `Environment.GetFolderPath(Environment.SpecialFolder.UserProfile)` was added.
-1. The support of the Brotli compression algorithm was added.
+1. The `BrotliStream` class is marked as final.
+The type of some class fields was changed from `void *` to `std::unique_ptr<void, std::function<const void(void*)>>`.
 1. The `Region::get_Clip` method implementation was fixed.
+1. The `GraphicsPath::NeedConvertCurves` method implementation was fixed.
 1. The performance of the `XmlDocument::idx_get`, `XmlElement::GetAttribute`, `XmlElement::HasAttribute`, `XmlElement::SetAttribute`, and `XmlElement::idx_get` methods was improved.
+1. Now the `Func` class inherits `MulticastDelegate`.
+1. A wildcard for a return type didn't work in the `CppSkipEntity` attribute when the porter couldn't resolve a return type.
+Fixed.
+1. Enum underlying types deduction is moved to pre-translate analysis phase for proper includes generation.
+Race condition is fixed.
+1. The `TimeZone::GetDaylightChanges` method was added.
+1. The `CppForceInclude` attribute loop reference lookup override was fixed.

 Please consult respective sections of our wiki for more information.